-Primary care means frontline care, and it can come from doctors (family physicians, internists, or pediatricians), physician assistants, or nurse practitioners.
+Primary care means frontline care, and it can come from doctors (family physicians, internists or pediatricians), physician assistants or nurse practitioners, with help from other team members such as nurses, physical/occupational therapists, dentists, pharmacists, social workers, psychologists and others.
 Primary care clinicians are the quarterbacks of patient care.
-They make sure that their patients and their issues don’t fall through the cracks of our increasingly confusing health care system.
+They make sure that their patients and their needs don’t fall through the cracks of our increasingly confusing health care system.
 Primary care clinicians care for their patients across the spectrum of their care, including:

 - being the first point of contact for undiagnosed health problems

 - comprehensive, whole-person care